Healing Dark Wounds With Joyful Noise

 Music therapy has been around since the 1940s but is only now gaining more visibility.
 In the aftermath of the war, music therapy was used in hospitals in addition to other modes of treatment, like occupational and physical therapy to make physical healing processes easier.

 There are no set rules or protocols for what happens during a session.
 With a music therapist, those seeking treatment might work on composing a song, learning to play an instrument, or even just listening.
-While there may be a check about goals along with an emotional state-of-the-union, music is always the main focus.

 That sounds similar to music class, so what’s the difference?